Pojemnik/StorkMan/README.md

 ![Logo](/docs/logo.png)

 ## Main Informations
 Storkman is a 2D metroidvania game.
-Main goal of the project is to gain experience and learn new abilities.
+Main goal of the project is to gain experience and learn new skills.
-That's how it looks at the moment:

 ![Storkman trailer](docs/readme_film.gif)